What is a Special Event?

 The following guidelines are established by the 2006 National Park Service Management Policies as they relate to special event activities within this unit of the National Park Service.

 A special park use is a short-term activity that takes place in a park area and that:

 All applications will be handled in the order they are received.
 Standard requests are processed in 30 business days.
 Requests that involve multiple locations, complex logistics, and coordination with other NPS divisions or visitor activities may require a longer process time.
 Permits for projects that need additional environmental compliance will also take a longer time to process.

 The application fee is $100.
 Additional fees for monitoring or other cost recovery may be charged if the permit is approved.

-  Complete the appropriate form above and mail it along with the application fee to:
+Complete the appropriate form above with payment information and submit by email to: firstname.lastname@example.org

 Special Use Permit Office

 Planning to commercially film or take commercial photos in the park?
 Visit this page.

 Want to have your wedding at Pictured Rocks National Lakeshore?
 Be sure to read these regulations first!